 Government institutions will become more aggressively authoritarian.
 This will not occur uniformly.
 Regulatory agencies with enforcement responsibilities will withdraw from challenging businesses.
 Some, such as the IRS or DOJ, may use enforcement powers selectively, setting aside the principle of equal treatment before the law in order to target the President’s enemies.
 And some coercive power will be deployed on the streets of America.
 This includes the DHS targeting immigrants, with massive round-ups and camps, supplemented with support from National Guard and local police (at least in red states).
 If people protest, Trump will be ready to deploy the military to subdue dissent.
 Some may welcome the images of armed officials engaged in the use of force.
 I suspect for many others it will become the defining and illegitimate face of government power in the coming years.

 We will see a decline in the quality of public services.
-The first Trump administration featured some attention to customer experience, and service delivery improvement in some domains, such as Veteran’s Affairs.
+The first Trump administration featured some attention to customer experience, and service delivery improvement in some domains.
 If you were business owner unhappy with regulations, you might have valued the promise to cut red tape.
 But in other areas, Trump made public services worse.
 He looked for ways to pour administrative burdens, such as work requirements, into every aspect of the social safety net.
 His appointees made some loan forgiveness programs inaccessible.
-He fired the VA Secretary that deserved credit for improving performance there.

 Trump views access to public resources in a transactional way, and so there is good reason that the quality of public services will be eroded in parts of the country that failed to support Trump, or in programs that serve constituencies viewed as traditionally Democratic.
 His administration is likely to unwind real capacity improvements that have been made under Biden, such as with the IRS.
 For a lot of the big public services that the public engages with, Trump will either kneecap genuine reform efforts or impose constraints that make those services more dysfunctional.